-Since I began my undergraduate degree back in 2011, I’ve been fascinated by the classroom and the diversity of ways we can fill that space with learning.
-Unlike many who find the Scholarship of Teaching and Learning (SoTL) along the way of other disciplines, SoTL’s truly my home.
+From my first undergraduate seminar at Bryn Mawr College in 2011, I’ve been fascinated by the possibilities of the classroom.
+Unlike many academics who find the Scholarship of Teaching and Learning (SoTL) by way of other disciplines, SoTL’s truly my home.

-I’m most interested in SoTL that forefronts student experiences and voices, that supports inclusive and equitable teaching practices, and as much as possible, is done in partnership among students, faculty, and staff.
+I am most interested in SoTL that forefronts student experiences and voices, supports inclusive and equitable teaching practices, and as much as possible, is created in partnership among students, faculty, and staff.
 See some examples of my work below, and check out this tag for more informal writing here on my blog.

-In addition to my more personal blogging here, I write for the Center for Engaged Learning blog at Elon University.
-Sometimes, those posts reappear on this site, but often they live at CEL.
-Here are some of my SoTL focused ones:
+In addition to my more personal blogging, I have written for the Center for Engaged Learning blog at Elon University.
+Sometimes, those posts reappear on this site, but generally they live at CEL.
+Here are some of my past SoTL-focused posts:

 February 5, 2019: What We Love: Student Motivations for Engaging in SoTL